gabrielgoflow/landeiro-chat-ia/replit.md

 # Overview

-A chat application built with React (frontend) and Express.js (backend) that provides an AI-powered conversational interface with audio messaging capabilities.
-The application features a modern UI with chat threads, real-time messaging, audio recording and playback, and persistent chat history stored in localStorage.
-It's designed to work with external AI services via webhooks while providing a clean, responsive user experience using shadcn/ui components and Tailwind CSS styling.
+A comprehensive therapy chat application built with React (frontend) and Express.js (backend) that provides an AI-powered conversational interface with advanced session management.
+The application features a modern UI with tabbed session interface, real-time messaging, audio recording and playback, and comprehensive review/supervision system.
+Each therapy session maintains independent chat history and reviews, designed specifically for TCC (Cognitive Behavioral Therapy) protocol with external AI services integration.

 # User Preferences